-B. How to start a conversation on Instagram
+2. Starting a conversation on Instagram or Twitter

-Now, we know each other a bit better, and it’s only natural to message them (if I want to meet them).
-So, for example, I could send a message like this:
+When you’ve had a few interactions, it’s natural to message them (if you want to meet them).
+So, for example, you could send a message like this:

 “Hi, I love what you’ve done with your garden!
 I’m especially curious about your fig tree.
 I’d love to visit your garden sometime in the coming weeks if you’re open to it?”

 “Hi, I’m so curious about your orchids.
 Can I buy you lunch this weekend?
 I’d love to learn more about your collection!”

 Not everyone will say yes, but some people would love to meet up with someone like-minded.

 On Discord, you’re usually part of a “chat group.”
 It could be a large group of several hundred people, or it could be a small group of friends who game together.
 (Smaller groups are better for making friends, but large ones can work too.)